wjgreggs/pfch-final/README.md

 ISSUES WITH CODE

-• All of these scripts except "works-graph.py", which had a unhashable dict error I couldn't resolve, produce the desired csv files.
+• All of these scripts except "works-graph.py", which had a unhashable dict error I couldn't resolve, produce the desired csv files, which have been uploaded in a zip file to Canvas.

 ISSUES WITH GEPHI